Cefepim, 1 g

 Rarely – chills.

-Often – increase of alanine aminotransferase (ALT), aspartate aminotransferase (ACT), alkaline phosphatase (ALP), total bilirubin, anemia, eosinophilia, increase of prothrombin time or partial thromboplastin time;
+Often – increased activity of alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP), total bilirubin, anemia, eosinophilia, increased prothrombin time or partial thromboplastin time;

 Frequency unknown – aplastic anemia, hemolytic anemia, agranulocytosis.